jupyterlite/jupyterlite/docs/migration.md

 #### `@jupyterlite/settings`

-The previous `Settings` class, used for managing settings in the browser, has replaces the default `Setting.IManager` provided by JupyterLab.
-Its API has been changed accordingly, to fullfill the `Setting.IManager` interface.
+The previous `Settings` class, used for managing settings in the browser, has replaced the default `Setting.IManager` provided by JupyterLab.
+Its API has been changed accordingly, to fulfill the `Setting.IManager` interface.

 The `@jupyterlite/settings` package does not export any tokens anymore.

 #### `@jupyterlite/translation`

-Translations are now supported by implemented the `ITranslatorConnector` interface provided by JupyterLab, which is then exposed as a plugin.
+Translations are now supported by implementing the `ITranslatorConnector` interface provided by JupyterLab, which is then exposed as a plugin.

 The previous `Translation` class has been removed.